coolas-seu/coolas/content/en/authors/Vincent Chau/_index.md

 ---
 # Display name
-title: Weiwei Wu 吴巍炜
+title: Vincent Chau

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Weiwei
+first_name: Vincent
-last_name: Wu
+last_name: Chau

+# Username (this should match the folder name)
+authors:
+  - Vincent Chau

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor
+role: Associate Professor

 # Organizations/Affiliations
 organizations: